-C4-132073 Call Forwarding Options 23.082 CR-0018 (Rel-12) v..
-Source: NSN

-Decision: The document was Revised to C4-132116.

 6.15.1 UEPCOP CT (Extended DRX)

 C4-132061 Reply LS on UEPCOP CT considerations Source: TSG CT WG1

 Abstract:

 CT1 has discussed the expected impact from extension of DRX cycles and would like to provide the following feedback.

 Depending on the mechanism used for UE negotiating idle mode extended DRX value (or NAS multiplier), there may be impact to Attach and TAU/RAU procedure for providing a DRX value based on UE capabilities.